Break-Through-Tech/Anote-1A-building-high-quality-datasets-and-evaluation-frameworks-for-ai-coding-assistants/Challenge-Project-Overview.md

 ## 🎯 The Challenge

 ### Project Summary
-In this project, you will use code datasets, developer interactions, code evaluation benchmarks, large language models (LLMs), supervised fine-tuning, and evaluation techniques to build and evaluate an AI system that improves performance in code generation, debugging, and code understanding.
+In this project, you will use code datasets, developer interactions, and code evaluation benchmarks and large language models (LLMs), supervised fine-tuning, and evaluation techniques to build and evaluate an AI system that improves code generation, debugging, and code understanding performance.
 This will help our company address the challenge of improving accuracy, reliability, and evaluation of AI-powered coding assistants in real-world development environments.

 ### Success Criteria
 Quantitative metrics, including Pass@k, functional correctness (unit test success rate), accuracy of bug fixes, and reduction in error rate—qualitative metrics, including code readability and developer usefulness.